January Sets surprising Heat Record: EU Monitor - UrduPoint

 Its records go back to 1940, but other sources of climate data -- such as ice cores, tree rings and coral skeletons -- allow scientists to expand their conclusions using evidence from much further in the past.

-Scientists say the period being lived through right now is likely the warmest the Earth has been for the last 125,000 years.
+Scientists say the current period is likely the warmest the Earth has been for the last 125,000 years.

 Recent Stories